-- (1) Location.
-The apiary shall be located in the rear yard or side yard at least twenty-five (25) feet from primary buildings on abutting lots and ten (10) feet from public sidewalks. - (2) Flyway Barrier.
+- (a) Location.
+The apiary shall be located in the rear yard or side yard at least twenty-five (25) feet from primary buildings on abutting lots and ten (10) feet from public sidewalks. - (b) Flyway Barrier.
 The flyway barrier shall consist of a wall, fence, dense vegetation, or a combination thereof, such that honeybees will fly over rather than through the material to reach the colony.
-The flyway barrier does not surround the entire property. - a.
-Except as otherwise provided in this ordinance, in each instance where a colony is kept less than twenty-five (25) feet from a property line of the lot upon which the apiary is located, as measured from the nearest point on the hive to the property line, and any entrances to the hive faces that lot line, the beekeeper shall establish and maintain a flyway barrier at least six (6) feet in height.
+The flyway barrier does not surround the entire property. - (1) Except as otherwise provided in this ordinance, in each instance where a colony is kept less than twenty-five (25) feet from a property line of the lot upon which the apiary is located, as measured from the nearest point on the hive to the property line, and any entrances to the hive faces that lot line, the beekeeper shall establish and maintain a flyway barrier at least six (6) feet in height.
 If a flyway barrier of dense vegetation is used, the initial planting may be four (4) feet in height, so long as the vegetation normally reaches six (6) feet in height or higher.
-The flyway barrier must continue parallel to the apiary lot line for ten (10) feet in either direction from the hive. - b.
-A flyway barrier is not required if the property adjoining the apiary lot line is undeveloped, zoned agricultural or industrial, or is a wildlife management area or naturalistic park land with no trails located within twenty-five (25) feet of the apiary lot line. - c.
-A flyway barrier is not required if the hives are located on the roof of a structure containing at least one (1) full story, provided all hives are located at least five (5) feet from the side of the structure and at least fifteen (15) feet from any adjacent and occupied structure. - (3) Colony Density.
-No person is permitted to keep more than two (2) colonies on any lot within the city, except on lots of five (5) acres or more where no more than four (4) colonies may be kept. - (4) Liability.
-Beekeeper shall assume any and all liability for their bees, determine whether their homeowner's or renter's insurance covers bees, and secure additional insurance, if necessary. - (5) Unlawful Conduct.
+The flyway barrier must continue parallel to the property line of the lot upon which the apiary is located for ten (10) feet in either direction from the hive.

-- a.
-Notwithstanding compliance with the various requirements of this ordinance, it shall be unlawful for any beekeepers to keep any colony or colonies in such a manner or of such disposition as to cause any unhealthy condition, interfere with the normal use and enjoyment of human or animal life of others or interfere with the normal use and enjoyment of any public property or property of others. - b.
-It shall be unlawful for any beekeeper to own, keep or harbor any exotic strain of bees, such as any African or Africanized honey bees, or any developed strain of bee not known to be normally present in the State that may present a hazard to beekeeping and/or the public. - c.
-Notwithstanding compliance with the various requirements of this ordinance, it shall be unlawful for any person to maintain an apiary or to keep any colony on any property in a manner that threatens public health or safety, or creates a nuisance. - d.
-Notwithstanding compliance with the various requirements of this ordinance, it shall be unlawful for any person to maintain an apiary or to keep any colony on any property in a manner that threatens public health or safety, or creates a nuisance. - e.
-If an investigation from the City reveals that the use of bees is in violation of this section or any other section of this Code the City shall have authority to require the owner or user of the property to fix, abate, or alleviate the problem.
+- (2) A flyway barrier is not required if the property adjoining the property upon which an apiary is located is undeveloped, zoned agricultural or industrial, or is a wildlife management area or naturalistic park land with no trails located within twenty-five (25) feet of the apiary. - (3) A flyway barrier is not required if the hives are located on the roof of a structure containing at least one (1) full story, provided all hives are located at least five (5) feet from the side of the structure and at least fifteen (15) feet from any adjacent and occupied structure. - (c) Colony Density.
+No person is permitted to keep more than two (2) colonies on any lot within the City, except on lots of five (5) acres or more where no more than four (4) colonies may be kept. - (d) Liability.
+Beekeeper shall assume any and all liability for their bees, determine whether their homeowners or renters insurance covers bees, and secure additional insurance if necessary. - (e) Unlawful Conduct. - (1) Notwithstanding compliance with the various requirements of this ordinance, it shall be unlawful for any beekeepers to keep any colony or colonies in such a manner or of such disposition as to cause any unhealthy condition, interfere with the normal use and enjoyment of human or animal life of others or interfere with the normal use and enjoyment of any public property or property of others. - (2) It shall be unlawful for any beekeeper to own, keep or harbor any exotic strain of bees, such as any African or Africanized honeybees, or any developed strain of bee not known to be normally present in the State that may present a hazard to beekeeping and/or the public. - (3) Notwithstanding compliance with the various requirements of this ordinance, it shall be unlawful for any person to maintain an apiary or to keep any colony on any property in a manner that threatens public health or safety, or creates a nuisance. - (4) If an investigation from the City reveals that the use of bees is in violation of this section or any other section of this Code the City shall have authority to require the owner or user of the property to fix, abate, or alleviate the problem.